 By Joel Kennedy

 The better player you were when you were younger, will make it easier to get back into it when you are older.
-The simple reason for this, is that your brain creates neural connections to play the violin and the more you practiced when you were younger, the stronger those connections are and the longer they will stay with you.
-Physically, any elasticity that you created in your joints when you were younger, will go away to some extent, especially if you current hobbies or job do not require you to have loose joints.
-Conversely, having a job description that requires a lot of elasticity like typing, will help you get back into playing a stringed instrument
+The simple reason for this is that your brain creates neural connections to play the violin and the more you practiced when you were younger, the stronger those connections are and the longer they will stay with you.
+Physically, any elasticity that you created in your joints when you were younger will go away to some extent, especially if your current hobbies or job do not require you to have loose joints.
+Conversely, having a job description that requires a lot of elasticity, like typing, will help you get back into playing a stringed instrument.

 As you play your scale, concentrate on using whole bows from tip to frog and focus on drawing the bow with an even speed in the middle of the bridge and the fingerboard.
 This will help retrain your arm to draw a straight bow consistently and be able to do it automatically.
 Being able to control the bow well will not only help you produce a nice sound without squeaks and scratches but will also reactivate and loosen the large joints in your arm.